 The main conclusion is that no approach truly unifies process modelling and integration of services.
-The approaches that score best in these two aspects (BPEL and Orc) do not have an intuitive, accessible notation, although in the case of BPEL, graphical notations have been suggested but are not part of the standard. jBPM overcomes these shortcomings, but does not support analysability of the service interactions.
+The approaches that score best in these two aspects, BPEL and Orc, do not have an intuitive, accessible notation, although in the case of BPEL, graphical notations have been suggested but are not part of the standard. iBPM overcomes these shortcomings, but does not support analyzability of the service interactions.

-In the remainder of this paper, we present an approach that scores well in all of the above aspects, by combining the FTG+PM and the SCCD formalisms.
+In the rest of the paper, we present a approach that scores well in all of the above aspects, by combining the FTG+PM and the SCCD formalisms.